Wage and Hour Law

 Overtime Pay

-Most employees in the U.S. are eligible for overtime pay when their work hours exceed a certain amount during a particular period.
-Employers must understand overtime pay laws because payroll is often the company’s most significant expense.
+Most employees in the U.S. are eligible for overtime pay when their work hours exceed a certain amount.
 Employees must understand the overtime rules to ensure their employer pays them the correct amount.
+Underpaying overtime is a common type of wage and hour theft.

-This page gives a broad overview of the overtime pay rules.
-It links to more detailed articles that can help you answer specific questions.
-Because overtime laws vary by state, we suggest consulting an employment law attorney in a city near you to give you the best advice about your wage dispute.
+This page gives an overview of the overtime pay rules.
+Because labor laws vary by state, consult a wage and hour law attorney in a city near you for the best advice about your wage dispute.

 What Are the Federal Laws for Overtime?

-The U.S. Department of Labor’s Fair Labor Standards Act (“FLSA”) contains federal overtime provisions, overtime protections, and overtime regulations.
-Under the FLSA, employers must pay non-exempt employees “premium pay” of at least one and one-half times (also referred to as time and a half) the employee’s regular rate of pay for hours worked over 40 in a work week.
-Overtime pay is due on the regular payday for the pay period in which the employee worked overtime.
+The U.S. Department of Labor’s Fair Labor Standards Act (FLSA) regulates federal minimum wage and overtime protections.
+Under the FLSA, employers must pay non-exempt employees premium pay of at least one and a half times (time and a half) the employee’s regular rate of pay for hours worked over 40 in a work week.
+Overtime pay is due on the regular payday for the pay period when the employee worked overtime.

 What Employees Does the FLSA Cover?

-- Enterprise coverage: This applies to employees who work for an employer that has at least $500,000 per year in sales and has at least two employees.
-The FLSA also applies to hospitals, nursing homes, schools and preschools, and government agencies.
+The FLSA covers most employees.
+Under enterprise coverage, the FLSA applies to employees who work for an employer with at least $500,000 per year in sales and at least two employees.
+The FLSA also applies to hospitals, nursing homes, schools, preschools, and government agencies.

 Which Employees Are Exempt From Overtime Laws?

 The FLSA classifies employees based on whether they are eligible for overtime compensation.
-Employers must pay non-exempt employees for overtime while it does not have to do so for exempt employees.
-The overtime exemption typically applies to salaried employees and employees with unconventional work schedules and tasks.
+Employee classes are exempt or non-exempt workers.
+Employers must pay non-exempt employees for overtime, but not for exempt employees.
+The overtime exemption typically applies to salaried employees and employees with unconventional job duties, work schedules and tasks.

 The FLSA lists the following categories of exempt employees: